jplevyak/dparser/docs/faq.md

 The basic syntax of DParser and ANTLR grammars is very similar.
 In fact, the DParser example ANSI-C grammar was ported from ANTLR in less than an hour.
 Beyond that there are a number of differences:
-* ANTLR has been developed for over a decade while DParser is relatively young.
+* DParser is a `GLR` parser based on the Tomita algorithm while ANTLR is modified `LL(k)`.
 * Internally, DParser is a table-driven parser while ANTLR generates directly executable parsers.
-* DParser is a `GLR` parser based on the Tomita algorithm while ANTLR is modified `LL(k)`.
 * DParser is scannerless while ANTLR uses token streams.
+* ANTLR has more predictable performance and is generally faster.

 In terms of power, both DParser and ANTLR are very powerful.
-In theory DParser can handle any context free grammar, though not necessarily in linear time.
-In practice ANTLR is likely to be faster (mostly because it is more mature).
+In theory DParser can handle any context free grammar, though not necessarily in linear time, and by eliminating a separate tokenizer, DParser simplifies grammar composition.

+In practice DParser explores all parses with minimal lookahead which can be expensive if the parse is (temporarily) ambiguous.
+Conversely, ANTLR looks ahead to avoid unnecessary work.

-Beyond that you would really have to ask Terence Parr who is more of a hard core parsing theory guru than I am.
+Beyond that you would really have to ask Terence Parr who is more of a hard core parsing theory guru.